EME basics

 Getting to the truth

-Sadly, there’s a lot of myth online in ham web sites.
+This page has been a quick overview.
+Sadly, there’s a lot of myth online in ham web sites and a lot of biased opinion.
 The result is that it’s difficult to understand why bouncing signals off the moon works, and hence how to best configure a station.
 When I asked about the path budget on one Facebook forum, well-meaning hams there advised that I should ‘not over think it – just assemble some kit and try it’.
-Sadly, that’s not my style.
+But it’s expensive and time consuming and something that most people will want some certainty in before getting started.

-This part of this site defines all the losses and gains, and the propagation mechanisms.
+This site discusses the propagation mechanisms for EME.
 This aims to define the ‘why’ behind the stories.
 It’s not overthinking.
 It’s explaining.

 But a warning.
-This section is under development and will be updated when I discover more in the coming months and years.
+This site is under development and will be updated when I discover more in the coming months and years.